 Services provided include:

-- Alternative test & examination arrangements
+- Alternative test and examination arrangements.

-- Note-taking services
+- Note-taking services.

-- Sign language interpreters
+- Sign language interpreters.

-- Adaptive equipment & assistive devices
+- Adaptive equipment and assistive devices.

 - Alternative format for printed materials